 Who We Are

 The Laurel Canyon Land Trust (“LCLT”) is a non-profit organization established for the purpose of conserving undeveloped land in Laurel Canyon, California.
-LCLT is the partner organization of the Laurel Canyon Association ("LCA"), a long standing neighborhood association in Laurel Canyon and is the outgrowth of the open space preservation activities of LCA.
-The mission of the Laurel Canyon Land Trust is to both preserve land for the enjoyment and education of residents and to provide habitat for the wildlife of the Santa Monica Mountains.
+LCLT is the sister organization of the Laurel Canyon Association ("LCA"), a long standing neighborhood association in Laurel Canyon and is the outgrowth of the open space preservation activities of LCA.
+The mission of the Laurel Canyon Land Trust is to both preserve land for the enjoyment and education of residents and to provide habitat for the flora and fauna of the Santa Monica Mountains.
 The Laurel Canyon Land Trust is a public benefit 501(c)(3) corporation and all donations are fully tax deductible.

 What We Do

 In partnership with federal, state and local organizations, the Laurel Canyon Land Trust works to acquire existing undeveloped lands in Laurel Canyon in order to preserve the natural environment.
 This open space will be used for historical, educational, ecological, recreation and scenic purposes.
 Additionally, the Laurel Canyon Land Trust works with property owners to accept donations of land and to obtain conservation easements over land that they already own.
 These conservation easements will protect existing land from development while maintaining the ability of property owners to enjoy their property in an environmentally responsible manner.
 The Laurel Canyon Land Trust’s vision is to preserve large blocks of natural open space where native plants and animals can thrive and children and adults can learn about the natural environment.